Berliner FC Dynamo: Youth academy during East German era

 BFC Dynamo placed great focus on its youth work and invested heavily in its youth department.
 The youth department of BFC Dynamo had full-time trainers available for all youth classes.
 There were no less than 40 full-time trainers in the club.
 Youth coaches were highly qualified and training in the Children and Youth Sports School (KJS) was extensive.
 Former professional player Frank Rohde tells that BFC Dynamo had outstanding coaches in all age groups, all of whom had studied at the East German sports university German University of Physical Culture (Deutsche Hochschule für Körperkultur) (DHfK) in Leipzig.

 The success of BFC Dynamo during the East German era was based on the club's successful youth work.
 In 1975, there were as many as five national team players in the East Germany junior national football team among the club's youth players from the class of 1957.
 Only a fifth of the players who won the ten East German championships with BFC Dynamo were older than 18 years when they joined the club.
 The youth academy produced stars such as Lutz Eigendorf, Falko Götz and Andreas Thom.
 A total of eight players from BFC Dynamo were selected for the East German team in the 1980 UEFA European U21 Championship.
 The East Germany U21 team finished the competition as runner-up.
 Of the 12 East German players who played in the two-legged final against the Soviet Union, five came from BFC Dynamo: Artur Ullrich, Rainer Troppa, Ralf Sträßer, Bernd Schulz and Hans-Jürgen Riediger.
 (Note: All players, except Rainer Troppa, had come through the BFC Dynamo youth academy.
 Rainer Troppa came to BFC Dynamo from BSG Energie Cottbus at 18-year-old.
-But during his first year at the club, he played for the BFC Dynamo team in the Next Generation Oberliga (Nachwuchsoberliga).)
+During his first year at the club, he played for the BFC Dynamo team in the Next Generation Oberliga (Nachwuchsoberliga).)
 In each of the matches in the final, four of the 11 starting players for East Germany came from BFC Dynamo.